wimblerobotics/Sigyn/Documentation/Articles/SigynSafetySystemOverview_Dec2025.md

 1. There is a honking big battery powering the system.

    There is a 10-cell LIPO battery.
 It must not discharge to the point where it damages the cells.
-   In my robot, the charging is handled by a built-in battery management chip and an external charger and this iteration of the robot doesn't deal with charging safety.
+   In my robot, the charging is handled by a built-in battery management chip and an external charger, and this iteration of the robot doesn't deal with charging safety.
 I just need to deal with making sure the robot gets to the charging station before the battery discharges too deeply.

    I do need to monitor the voltage and current to all of the electronic subsystems, though.
 Each subsystem has its own power supply to convert the 36 volts from the battery to the needed voltage for the subsystem.
 I need a recording of the historical power usage that will survive power failure so I can  debug what went wrong and why.

 1. There are two powerful motors to move the robot.

-   If the robot runs into an obstacle, it's possible for the motors to overheat or to draw too much current which could permanently damage the expensive motors.
-The safety system needs to detect the motors drawing too much power or running at an unexpected velocity and the motors must be very quickly shut down until the problem is resolved.
+   If the robot runs into an obstacle, it's possible for the motors to overheat or to draw too much current, which could permanently damage the expensive motors.
+The safety system needs to detect the motors drawing too much power or running at an unexpected velocity, and the motors must be very quickly shut down until the problem is resolved.

 1. The motors are controlled by a motor controller.

    The motor controller can detect some forms of unexpected or unsafe state, but it has its limitations.
 And, it's possible that the motor controller itself is not responding properly to motor commands.
 Especially worrisome is that if the wheel encoder signals stop working correctly, the motor controller will just speed up the robot as it tries to get the robot to run at the expected speed.
 This puts the robot in a runaway state that will eventually cause the robot to crash into something.
-The safety system's biggest response to any bad situation is to first signal "e-stop", emergency stop, which immediately stops drops power to the motors.
+The safety system's biggest response to any bad situation is to first signal "e-stop", emergency stop, which immediately stops and drops power to the motors.

 1. Temperatures can rise for several components, risking their safety or proper operation.